galaxyproject/galaxy-hub/content/news/2024-12-12-DecemberNewsletter/index.md

 * **BY-COVID**
 * **Machine learning**

 Participants could dive deep into these domains with curated tutorials and pre-recorded lectures while benefiting from **24/7 support on Slack**.
-The Academy kicked off with an introductory day designed to help new users get familiar with Galaxy or enhance foundational skills through interactive activities like the **Data Manipulation Olympics**.
+The Academy started with an introductory day designed to help new users get familiar with Galaxy or enhance foundational skills through interactive activities like the **Data Manipulation Olympics**.
 The week concluded with a **"choose your own adventure"** format, offering access to the entire GTN training library and a FAIR (Findable, Accessible, Interoperable, and Reusable) training to promote open science.

 This event was made possible by the dedication of the **GTN community**, with **80 contributors** updating **53 tutorials**, producing **27 new training videos**, and hosting **24 expert speakers**.
 Popular tracks included **Transcriptomics**, **Assembly**, and **Machine Learning**, and participants gave high marks to the engaging content and real-time support.